Passw/TempleOS-joshjkk-TheOS/README.md

-# theos
+# TheOS

 **Disclaimer: This operating system is still in very early stages of development.
 Please don't use this until a stable release is published.**

-The theos Operating System *(theOS)* is an operating system tailored towards tinkerers who want complete control over their hardware.
+The Theos Operating System *(TheOS)* is an operating system tailored towards tinkerers who want complete control over their hardware.

 ## Installation

-To install theos, you have to build an iso from source.
+To install TheOS, you have to build an iso from source.

 ### Build from source